DevExpress/devextreme-demos/JSDemos/Demos/PivotGrid/LayoutCustomization/description.md

-PivotGrid allows you to customize layout and orientation of elements that annotate data.
-These elements are called [headers](/Documentation/Guide/UI_Components/PivotGrid/Visual_Elements/#Headers).
-They can be of one of the following types: row, column, or data.
-You can also specify display settings for row and column totals.
-Use the following properties to configure these elements:
+PivotGrid allows you to customize its layout.
+This demo illustrates the following properties:

 - [rowHeaderLayout](/Documentation/ApiReference/UI_Components/dxPivotGrid/Configuration/#rowHeaderLayout)
 Allows you to specify layout type for the row header items.
 The *"standard"* layout displays child items on the right from the parent items.
 Assign "*tree*" to this property to display items more compactly as a hierarchical structure.